un0btanium/sc-server-meshing/techs/road_to_dynamic_server_meshing_preamble-1.md

 When putting multiple transistors together in specific configurations, they create logic gates.
 And putting multiple logic gates together, one can perform binary math, comparisons, etc.

+If you are interested in how exactly this works, here is a great video with visual explanations: [youtube.com/watch?v=_Pqfjer8-O4 - Branch Education - How do Transistors Work?](https://www.youtube.com/watch?v=_Pqfjer8-O4)

+And here is another great series: [youtube.com/watch?v=QZwneRb-zqA - Sebastian Lague - Exploring How Computers Work Playlist](https://www.youtube.com/watch?v=QZwneRb-zqA&list=PLFt_AvWsXl0dPhqVsKt1Ni_46ARyiCGSq)